sara-nl/clouddocs/move_preparation_instructions.markdown

 ---
 # HPC Cloud moves to a new datacenter

-Below the announcemen you will find step-by-step instructions to prepare your HPC Cloud project for the datacenter move.
+You will find step-by-step instructions to prepare your HPC Cloud project for the datacenter move below the announcement.

+    STILL UNDER CONSTRUCTION

 ## Announcement